BeatriceCamera/CannonGame_project/README.md

 ## Report
-For full design, implementation, and detailed module explanation, see the [complete report](./report.pdf).
+For full design, implementation, and detailed module explanation, see the [Detailed Report – Cannon Game](./CannonGame_detailed_report.pdf).
+For a visual summary of the game’s design, architecture, and core mechanics, see the [Presentation – Cannon Game](./CannonGame_detailed_presentation.pdf).